ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

   loading="lazy"
   src="{{ '/img/posts/dont-use-custom-css-scrollbars/browser-chrome-area.png' | url }}" />

 The browser’s UI is informed by the operating system it is installed on.
 This is important to note.

 Browser UI is used to help create consistency across the entire experience of using a device.
 When you deviate from these standards, you introduce ambiguity.

 Ambiguity means less certainty about what the piece of UI is, how you interact with it, and what effects taking action on it will cause.
 The more you deviate, the more confusing things get.

-It’s why checkboxes use squares and radio buttons use circles—even with [flat design](https://en.wikipedia.org/wiki/Flat_design) removing depth and texture from everything.
+This phenomenon is why checkboxes use squares and radio buttons use circles—even with [flat design](https://en.wikipedia.org/wiki/Flat_design) removing depth and texture from everything.

 We may be long-separated from [car dashboards using physical press knobs](https://scribe.rip/radio-buttons-ux-design-588e5c0a50dc#6500), swapped out in favor of [dangerous, inefficient touchscreens](https://arstechnica.com/cars/2022/08/yes-touchscreens-really-are-worse-than-buttons-in-cars-study-finds/).
 However, the metaphors drawn from these physical equivalents still persist.